mcarrascopiaggio/holbertonschool-AirBnB_clone/web_static/README.md

 ## Description of the project:

 This is the **second** of **seven** parts of the AirBnB clone project, which will result in a clone of the AirBnB website (front-end and back-end).
 In this second part we are going to use HTML and CSS in orther to build a web static.
+HTML is the structure of your page, CSS is the styling of your page, the design.
+The first step is to “design” / “sketch” / “prototype” each element:

+* Create simple HTML static pages
+* Style guide
+* Fake contents
+* No Javascript
+* No data loaded from anything

 Below is a ``diagram showing the complete project``.
 In this instance we will cover the **HTML** and **CSS** of the front end (client side):